*Originally posted on March 31, 2011

 Did you know that there are two trademark registers maintained by the United States Patent and Trademark Office (PTO)?
 They are referred to as the “Principal” and the “Supplemental” Registers.
 Typically, registration in the Principal Register is most desirable and is reserved for trademarks that the PTO determines are distinctive or have acquired distinctiveness.
 When clients ask us about the benefits of trademark registration, we usually refer to the benefits of registration in the Principal Register.
-They are:

 1. Prima facie evidence of the validity of the registered mark and registration;

 2.Prima facie evidence of genuine use as of the filing date of the application;

 3. “Incontestability” after five years of continuous use;

 4. Constructive notice of the registrant’s claim of ownership of the mark;